juanfernandes/juanfernandes-uk/src/blog/2021-year-in-review.md

 But then winter came and I didn't have the willpower to go out for a run in the cold, wet and muddy countryside where I live - nor have any enthusiasm to do any other type of exercise either.

-So by 2021, I was already a hermit and barely left the house - I stayed up late every night watching TV and eating all sorts of rubbish food and drinking alcohol, I went through quite a few bottles of rum.
+So by 2021, I was already a hermit and barely left the house - I stayed up late every night watching TV and eating all sorts of rubbish food and drinking - I went through quite a few bottles of rum.

-To add to this I had a daily very itchy skin rash, all over my body that I got in March 2020 that has never gone away.
+To add to this I had a daily, very itchy skin rash, all over my body that I got in March 2020 that has never gone away.
 I've been on prescribed antihistamines ever since.
+I paid for a private allergy test which tested 800 food and enviromental items and I got back a huge list of things that I was now apparantly allergic to.
+I stopped eating everything on the list - including wheat and dairy products.

-It has gotten better in 2021 but I still have a daily rash and I still take antihistamines.
+Now I have a very basic and plain diet.
+It got better in 2021 but I still have a daily rash and I still take antihistamines.
 Doctors just told me to keep a food diary and stop eating anything that caused the rash - but they don't know the cause.
 Blood tests only work if they know what they are testing for, so mine didn't show anything.

 I was fully vaccinated against covid - managing to get all the vaccines before the end of the year.

 ### NFTs / Crypto

-[Warning: This is about Crypto and Non-Fungible Tokens (NFTs).
+\[Warning: This is about Crypto and Non-Fungible Tokens (NFTs).
 I'm not writing this to convince anyone that they should invest in Crypto/NFTs.
 If you want to chat about them, add me on Discord and I'll be more than happy to chat NFTs.
-Discord: CryptoJuan#9664]
+Discord: CryptoJuan#9664\]

 In August I read about a 12-year-old kid from the UK who created a generative art collection as an NFT and it piqued my interest as something that I may be able to do myself.
 An opportunity to learn a new skill and delve into blockchain development.